lesinlor/webpack-test/README.md

 # webpack-test app
-this is a webpack bundle and dev server test,my project is running in vagrant.
+this is a webpack bundle and dev server test

+running in vagrant.

 # install package
 `$ npm install`